publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1188.md

  __Amendments__

     2000—Subsec. (c)(4).
 [Pub.
-L. 106–554][/us/pl/106/554] inserted at end “The determination as to whether the housing furnished by an employer for an H–2A worker meets the requirements imposed by this paragraph must be made prior to the date specified in paragraph (3)(A) by which the Secretary of Labor is required to make a certification described in subsection (a)(1) of this section with respect to a petition for the importation of such worker.”
+L. 106–554][/us/pl/106/554] inserted at end “The determination as to whether the housing furnished by an employer for an H–2A worker meets the requirements imposed by this paragraph must be made prior to the date specified in paragraph (3)(A) by which the Secretary of Labor is required to make a certification described in subsection (a)(1) with respect to a petition for the importation of such worker.”

     1999—Subsec. (c)(1).
 [Pub.
 L. 106–78, § 748(1)][/us/pl/106/78/s748/1], substituted “45 days” for “60 days”.